gbif/rs.gbif.org/sandbox/experimental/camtrap-dp/readme.md

-## Camera Trap
+## Camera Trap Data Package (Camtrap DP)

-The camera trap schemas are copied from https://github.com/tdwg/camtrap-dp/tree/main.
+The camera trap schemas are copied from releases of https://github.com/tdwg/camtrap-dp/releases.
+The files are renamed from `<table>-table-schema.json` to `<table>.json`.

 Versions: